 Nothing matters more to divorcing parents than the well-being of their children.
 That is why child custody and support matters can quickly escalate and cause a great deal of contention and stress.
-At The Law Office of Catherine Verdery Ryan, she can clearly, calmly and knowledgeably provide you with the information you need to make decisions that are in the best interests of your children.
+At The Law Office of Catherine Verdery Ryan, we can clearly, calmly and knowledgeably provide you with the information you need to make decisions that are in the best interests of your children.

 Working Toward An Amicable Resolution

 Catherine Ryan provides experienced legal guidance through an emotional time.
 She can help you negotiate a custody arrangement that works for all parties.
 If that is not possible, or the safety and health of your children are at stake, Ms. Ryan is a skilled courtroom litigator who is prepared to fight aggressively.
 She will work to position you and your children for the best outcome, whether you are looking to obtain sole custody, supervised visitation or some other arrangement.
 Her first preference is always the best interest of the children.